sahilrajput03/sahilrajput03.github.io/Javascript-ComeOn.md

 ### Create your own custom error:

+Read this amazing article on medium, to find out more about logging errors in a good way.
+[Link](https://medium.com/@iaincollins/error-handling-in-javascript-a6172ccdf9af)

 ```js
 function MyError(message){
     this.message = message; //you may specify more things here....according to need...